Covid-19 Update Stay At Home

 The illness starts with a fever, followed by a dry cough.
 Around a week later shortness of breath appears which may require hospitalisation.

-The symptoms of a coronavirus infection are similar to other influenza-like diseases.
-Having these symptoms does not mean you are infected with coronavirus.
-At present in NZ it is more likely that it is an infection caused by a less harmful virus.
+The symptoms of a COVID-19 infection are similar to other flu-like diseases.
+Having these symptoms does not mean you are infected with COVID-19.
+At present in New Zealand it is more likely these symptoms are related to an infection caused by another virus.

 What should I do?

-If you feel unwell, call Healthline (for free) on 0800 611 116.
 If you need medical attention, call ahead and get advice on how to organise a visit to the doctor in a way that keep others safe.
-If you feel unwell you should avoid public gatherings and events.

 To protect yourself and your family: